voutcn/kxsort/README.md

 void radix_sort(RandomIt s, RandomIt e)
 ```

-#### 2. User-defined structures
+#### 2. Other class or struct
-For sorting user-defined structure, the user should also define a "RadixByte" struct and a "Compare" function (or functional objects).
+For sorting other structures, the user should define a "RadixTrait" for them:

 ```cpp
 template <class RandomIt, class RadixTrait>